pairshaped/curlingio-docs/docs/club-management/sponsors.md

 ### URL

 The URL is optional.
 If a URL is provided, when a member clicks the sponsor logo they will be sent to the URL provided.
-Curling I/O will track how many times a sponsor has been clicked.
+Curling IO will track how many times a sponsor has been clicked.

 ### Active